 Charges in care homes with nursing

 A small number of people whose needs are primarily of a medical nature may have their care paid for in full by NHS Continuing Healthcare funding.
 This is usually only for people whose medical needs are very serious, complex or unstable.
 If someone is eligible for NHS Continuing Healthcare they may have less choice about which home they go to.
-In many areas the Primary Care Trust (PCT) will have a contract with one or two homes to provide care for people who have been assessed as being eligible for this funding.
+In many areas the Clinical Commissioning Group (CCG) will have a contract with one or two homes to provide care for people who have been assessed as being eligible for this funding.
 The person will lose their Attendance Allowance after 4 weeks, but will not have to contribute any of their income or savings.

 Factsheets on nursing homes, care homes with nursing

 More information on nursing homes, care homes with nursing